25 Things You Should Know About Nirvana

 3. THERE WERE AT LEAST FIVE DIFFERENT DRUMMERS IN THE BAND BEFORE DAVE GROHL.

 Cobain and Novoselic were always members of Nirvana—formerly known as Skid Row, Pen Cap Chew, Bliss, and Ted Ed Fred—but finding a permanent drummer proved to be even harder than coming up with a decent band name.
 In the beginning, there was trivia answer Aaron Burckhard, who pissed off Cobain by getting Kurt's car impounded after being arrested for fighting with a police officer.
 Then there was Melvins drummer Dale Crover, who pounded the skins for Cobain and Novoselic on their first demo tape before moving to San Francisco.
-Then there was Dave Foster, who pissed off Cobain by getting arrested for assaulting the son of the mayor of Cosmopolis, Washington.
-Then Burckhard briefly returned before announcing he was too hungover to practice one day.
-Then a mutual friend introduced Cobain and Novoselic to Chad Channing, who managed to not get arrested and hung around for two years before the group's co-founders decided he wasn't cutting it anymore.
+Next came Dave Foster, who got arrested for assaulting the son of the mayor of Cosmopolis, Washington.
+Burckhard briefly returned before announcing he was too hungover to practice one day.
+Then a mutual friend introduced Cobain and Novoselic to Chad Channing, who hung around for two years before the group's co-founders decided he wasn't cutting it anymore.
 Mudhoney drummer Dan Peters played on the "Sliver" single.
-Back in Washington, Dale Crover performed with Cobain and Novoselic on a seven date tour with Sonic Youth in August 1990, before Dave Grohl's band Scream broke up and Melvins frontman Buzz Osbourne introduced Grohl to Cobain and Novoselic, ending the vicious cycle of shattered cars and bones of authority and its offspring.

 Nirvana's first official release was a cover of "Love Buzz" by the Dutch rock band Shocking Blue.
 You know Shocking Blue not by "Love Buzz" but by their classic song "Venus," which reached #1 on the U.S. Billboard Hot 100 in February 1970 and sold 7.5 million copies.
 A 1986 Bananarama cover also topped the charts.
 "Love Buzz" however did neither of those things, for either Shocking Blue or Nirvana.

-Jason Everman didn't even play on Bleach, but was added to the band to add a second guitar to the mix soon after.
-He was a leading candidate to foot the bill because he was the only person in the band to have an actual paying job.
-Unfortunately for Everman, his withdrawn attitude clashed with Cobain's similar disposition while on tour, resulting in a lot of long, silent driving and a severe lack of band chemistry, and he was not asked to play with the group again soon after.
-Everman failed upward, becoming the bass player for Soundgarden, the Seattle band projected to become the biggest outfit in the world.
-He would be canned from that gig after one tour, again, before Soundgarden took advantage of the spotlight from the increasingly famous grunge scene.
-Everman's life after near-stardom was profiled in the New York Times Magazine in 2013, where it was reported that Jason joined the Army 2nd Ranger Battalion and the Special Forces, serving tours in Afghanistan and Iraq, and received a Bachelor of Arts in philosophy from Columbia University.
-There was no mention if he has been reimbursed.
+Guitarist Jason Everman didn't play on Bleach, Nirvana's first album, but was added to the band to add a second guitar to the mix soon after.
+He was a leading candidate to foot the bill—which came to $606.17—because he was the only person in the band to have an actual paying job.
+Unfortunately for Everman, his withdrawn attitude clashed with Cobain's similar disposition while on tour, resulting in a lot of long, silent driving and a severe lack of band chemistry

 6. "SMELLS LIKE TEEN SPIRIT" WAS INSPIRED BY COBAIN'S GIRLFRIEND'S DEODORANT.
 AND ALCOHOL.